zhulf0804/Deeplabv3plus-Tensorflow/README.md

 + training strategy

-    We use batch_size = 6, and don't train the BN layer.
+    We use small batch_size = 8, and don't train the BN layer.

 + atrous convolution